Theodeus/tuna/README.md

 Check the wiki: https://github.com/Theodeus/tuna/wiki

+In the wild
+===
+This is an very incomplete list of places where Tuna.js is used.

+http://www.jamwithchrome.com/ - Jam With Chrome allows you to jam online with your mates across the globe using an assortment of instruments and effects.
+There's even a mode for dummies!

+http://looplabs.com/beta - Looplabs is a collaborative cloud based music studio that lets anyone, regardless of technical skills or ability, quickly and easily make professional quality music anywhere, anytime and with anyone.

+http://www.websynths.com/ - Browser-based microtonal midi instrument

 Notice
 ===
 Ownership of the tuna repo has been transferred.
 The old Dinahmoe/tuna repo should be redirected here, but